Particl-Community/academy/intro/intro_marketplace_brief_overview.rst

 One of :term:`Particl Marketplace`'s unique selling propositions makes it a breeze for you to achieve that.

-Any purchase you make on the marketplace is secured by a two-party escrow system that keeps you and your money safe without requiring any third-party.
+Any purchase you make on the marketplace is secured by a :doc:`two-party escrow system <../in-depth/indepth_escrow>` that keeps you and your money safe without requiring any third-party.

 .. seealso::